fipooo/fipooo.github.io/README.md

 fipooo.github.io

-This is my portfolio that was created in the Flutter technology.
+This is my portfolio that was created in the Flutter.
+Fully responsive.
 ![alt text](https://i.ibb.co/JpxLcXn/Zrzut-ekranu-2020-08-17-o-20-00-05.png)